Haivision/srt-rfc/draft-sharabayko-srt.md

 The contributors to this specification at SK Telecom are Jeongseok Kim and Joonwoong Kim.

+It is worth acknowledging also the contribution of the following people in this document: Justus Rogmann.

 We cannot list all the contributors to the open-sourced implementation of SRT on GitHub.
-But we appreciate the help, contribution, integrations and feedback of the SRT and SRT Alliances community.
+But we appreciate the help, contribution, integrations and feedback of the SRT and SRT Alliance community.

 # Acknowledgments
 {:numbered="false"}